-In general terms, we believe that all the major pieces of literature which describe the basic nature of our program and its principles should continue to make up the core literature for all Geographic Divisions.
+In general terms, we believe that all the major pieces of literature which describe the basic nature of our program and its principles should continue to make up the core literature for all Geographic Entities.
 These will continue to be translated into all languages where our fellowship is developing.
-Each geographic division, however, may have literature of its own where it identifies needs peculiar to its own cultural, linguistic, or geographic circumstances.
-Some of this literature may filter up and become approved by the World Service Conference for use throughout the world.
+The conceptual fidelity of all our literature and the basic nature of our program would need to remain intact around the world, but culturally relevant literature, translations, and service practices could emerge and develop differently in various Geographic Entities.